biicode/docs/c++/examples/lib_splines.rst

 Multivariate Splines is a function approximation library implementing various multivariate splines in C++.

-You can find here the `Multivariate splines original github page <https://github.com/bgrimstad/multivariate-splines>`_ .
+You can find here the `Multivariate splines original github page <https://github.com/bgrimstad/multivariate-splines>`_.

+.. container:: infonote

+ This example does not compile in Windows.
+Please, use Linux or MacOS instead.

 The following example demonstrates the use of Multivariate Splines.
-Note that there is no restrictions to the dimension of x (except that it has to be >= 1, of course).
+Note that there are no restrictions to the dimension of x (except that it has to be >= 1, of course).

 **main_muparser.cpp**